Legal Advice for Compensation Insurance Claims & TPD Payouts

 How Much Compensation for an Eye Injury Claim?

 The value of your eye injury compensation payout relies on the financial losses you’ve incurred because of your accident.
-Your lump sum settlement is meant to return you to your everyday life had the accident not occurred.
+That’s because your lump sum payout is meant to return you to your everyday life had the accident not occurred.
 When successful, you can receive financial restitution for the following:

 • Future and past lost income and super